 Factors that contribute to increased calorie burn during a Muay Thai training session include the duration and intensity of the workout, as well as the specific drills and exercises performed.
 For example, engaging in high-intensity drills or sparring sessions will burn a higher number of calories compared to a slower-paced technical session.

-How Do You Get Muay Thai Physique?
+How Do You Get a Muay Thai Physique?

 To get a Muay Thai physique (while a lot of it will depend on genetics), you can focus your efforts on consistent training and proper nutrition.